369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/linear-regression-multiple-variable/README.md

 ### Coding Examples

-  * [Click here](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Machine-Learning-Algorithms/linear-regression-multiple-variable/linear-regression-multi.py) to see an implimentation with sklearn where we check to make sure the math is correct
+  * [Linear Regression multi variable code walkthrough](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Machine-Learning-Algorithms/linear-regression-multiple-variable/linear-regression-multi.py): An implimentation using sklearn where we check to make sure the math is correct
-  * [Click here](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Machine-Learning-Algorithms/linear-regression-multiple-variable/salary_decider.py) for an implimentation where we predict the salary for a new emplyee with incomplete traning data
+  * [Using incomplete data sets](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Machine-Learning-Algorithms/linear-regression-multiple-variable/salary_decider.py) An implimentation where we predict the salary for a new employee uisng an incomplete traning set

 ### Recap of linear regression with a single variable